OvercodedStack/ANDROID_UNITY_UI-Summer-2019-NIST/README.md

 In order for this system to operate correctly, this system was designed to communicate internally with the use of TCP websockets that streams a string to CRPI for internal communciation.
 This string order is sent out at the rate given by the Unity TCP Server script in the TCP_Server_node_obj_coord script.
 For convenience, this is streamed at a rate every 2 seconds.

+#### By default, transmission of data is sent through the local network pointed to the CRPI client at 169.254.152.2 on port 27000

 The message format for this string is stated as the following:
 __{$UR5_pos:(joint value 1),(joint value 2),(joint value 3),(joint value 4),(joint value 5),(joint value 6), Robot Utilities:(Robot ID),(Gripper),(Digital Port 1),(Digital Port 2),(Digital Port 3),(Digital Port 4),(Manual Bypass flag),(Vicon Robot changer flag)#}__